helenclx/leilukin-site/src/blog/posts/2024-04-21-april-2024-leilukins-hub-overhaul-with-eleventy.md

 ### Direct Visit to Leilukin's Hub Home Page

-I have removed the "launch page" that was used as the very first page you saw when you visited the link [leilukin.neocities.org](https://leilukin.neocities.org/).
+I have removed the splash page that was used as the very first page you saw when you visited the link leilukin.neocities.org.
 Now when you visit the link to my website, you will immediately see the home page wihout any extra step.

 ## My Creation Page Renamed to Projects